d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 Factorials are implemented in Gluon using the Gamma function, where $n! = \Gamma(n+1)$.

-Take a look at the first 2 samples from the generated data set.
+Take a look at the first 2 samples from the generated dataset.
 The value 1 is technically a feature, namely the constant feature corresponding to the bias.